-The low NRM intensity of most cores, low core recovery, and significant core disturbance from XCB coring make it difficult to establish shipboard magnetostratigraphy at Site U1510.
+Low NRM intensity of most cores, low core recovery, and significant core disturbance from XCB coring make it difficult to establish shipboard magnetostratigraphy at Site U1510.

-Physical properties measurements show a gradual increase in bulk density and P-wave velocity with depth in the nannofossil and foraminiferal ooze of Unit I. In Subunits IIa and IIb, from 140 to ~350 m, physical properties measurements are less reliable and sparse because of drilling disturbance and low recovery, respectively.
-Bulk density (~1.75 g/cm) and P-wave velocity (~1750 m/s) increase downhole to 300 m and then decrease again to the base of Subunit IIb, where fewer chert layers were observed.
-MS and NGR both increase downhole in these two subunits and then decrease toward the base of Subunit IIb.
+Physical property measurements show a gradual increase in bulk density and P-wave velocity with depth in the nannofossil and foraminiferal ooze of Unit I. In Subunits IIa and IIb, from 140 to ~350 m, physical property measurements are less reliable and sparse due to drilling disturbance and low recovery, respectively.
+Bulk density (~1.75 g/cm3) and P-wave velocity (~1750 m/s) increase downhole to 300 m and then decrease again to the base of Subunit IIb, where fewer chert layers are observed.
+MS and NGR both increase downhole in these two subunits then decrease toward the base of Subunit IIb.
 P-wave velocity peaks and spikes in NGR in Subunit IIc correlate with sandstone and claystone.
-Near the base of the hole (~470 m), where sediments become more lithified, density and velocity increase and porosity decreases.
+Near the base of the hole (~470 m) where sediments become more lithified, density and velocity increase and porosity decreases.